 Experts agree that your mother, as is so often the case, was correct.
 It really is important to brush your teeth at least twice a day.

 Brushing your teeth removes plaque, which prevents tooth decay, cavities, and bad breath.
 But regular brushing also helps prevent gingivitis, which is the inflammation of the gums, and periodontitis, commonly referred to as gum disease.
 If either of these diseases are left unchecked they can potentially lead to respiratory diseases, heart diseases and even cancer.

 Regularly brushing is the best way to prevent these afflictions.
 (Though as is often the case when it comes to your health, a balanced diet and avoiding smoking are also key.)
 While the regular toothbrushes you pick up at CVS or Target work just fine, there are some advantages to electric toothbrushes.
 A good electric toothbrush can really get in there to remove plaque and the pesky food particles that get stuck between teeth, which is often a problem for people with braces.
 Some studies have also found that people concentrate more when using electric toothbrushes.

 Electric toothbrushes are especially useful for people with arthritis, carpal tunnel or any other issue that decreases hand strength or agility.
+Electric toothbrushes offer a great way to improve your smile especially if you do not want to pay the full price of Invisalign.
 That said, remember not to use too much force when you brush.

 "There are obvious benefits to using electric toothbrushes for maintaining good oral health.
 Overall, electric toothbrushes reduce plaque and gingivitis more than a manual toothbrush, but there are also some things you need to be careful of," says.
 Dr. Brian Harris, a Phoenix, Arizona-based cosmetic dentist.
 "The most common issue we see is over-aggressive brushing and using manual motion with the electric brush.
 This can cause both gum recession and sensitivity."